 One of the better choices includes anything that hints of Mexico.
 So the Shrimp Cocktail, Ceviches, and Enchiladas are very good and not to be missed.

-The Oyster Po Boy is also extremely good.
+The Oyster Po Boy is also extremely flavorful.
 The Gumbo has a great color, and the flavor is OK, but it doesn’t seem they spent much time on a roux.
 Or they thinned it out so much you miss out on that rich flavor.
 The seafood mixed into the soup is scarce, making this an item to avoid altogether.
 Instead go for the mixed seafood stew.
-It is actually soup-like, has a terrific flavor, and packed full of sea critters.
+It is actually soup-like, has a terrific flavor and packed full of sea critters.

 If you are still someone who can fathom eating raw Gulf Oysters, then check in on Tuesdays when they are a low price of thirty cents each.
 Mammoth in size, and extremely cold, but still suspect.
 Grilled or fried is the best use of Gulf Oysters.